tinganho/balanced-storage/README.md

 A memory leak is objects we intended to delete.
 But instead of being deleted, they remained on the runtime.

 # Memory Mistake
 Long runnning applications needs to allocate memory to store objects that lives a long time.
 Though, during allocation and storing of objects a developer might forget to handle the case when the object is no longer needed and it needs to be deleted.
 Even though, the developer remembers to handle the deletion of objects, there still exists blind spots where the reference count of objects does not reach zero and thus creates a memory leak in a garbage collected language or languages that uses reference counted smart pointers.
-We will try to cover some of these problems and present a sound solution for these problems.
+We will try to cover some of these problems and present a solution to these problems.

 # Common Patterns
 We will try to describe common patterns for memory leaks.
 We use TypeScript as our programming language.